 RSNA Cervical Spine Fracture AI Challenge (2022)

-The 2022 RSNA Cervical Spine Fracture AI Challenge invites participants to explore whether AI can be used to aid in the detection and localization of cervical spine fractures.
-Review the background and competition details below and submit your entries by Oct.
-27.
+The 2022 RSNA Cervical Spine Fracture AI Challenge invited participants to explore whether AI can be used to aid in the detection and localization of cervical spine fractures.

 About the 2022 AI Challenge